 It can grow forests to be cut down for lumber.
 It can fund business ventures and provide higher education, open doors to country clubs and prestigious social groups but it is never to be consumed.

 You’ll need a method to build this sort of wealth too.
 You don’t need to be Jeff Bezos, Warren Buffet or Sam Walton to create the kind of funds to perpetuate old money.
 I have 3 different approaches for you.
 The Great Accumulator, the Collective and The Family Business.
-Link in the description to the video that covers this subject so you can find the method that best suits you.

 To quickly summarize, these were human, intellectual, social and financial.
 You can click on any one of those to learn about the type of capital in detail, but I suggest you learn about them in order.